-Of course, you can also do a day excursion, but consider that there are no trees, so you will do it all under the sun and climbing and descending require pretty long walking time and you need to consider the bus time to get back to your overnight town.
+Of course, you can also do a day excursion, but consider that there are no trees, so you will do it all under the sun and climbing and descending require a pretty long walking time and you need to consider the bus time to get back to your overnight town.

-In the mountain huts it’s possible to buy snacks and drinks, although personally I recommend bringing some from home, being the prices naturally higher.
+In the mountain huts, it’s possible to buy snacks and drinks, although personally, I recommend bringing some from home, being the prices naturally higher.
 Mountain huts offer the opportunity to overnight, for around 7,000 yen per person.
 It’s recommended to book in advance, especially on the weekends of August and in those close to the top.
-Don’t expect luxury: you will have a sleeping bag probably in shared spaces and with the constant movement of climbers who stop to overnight or decide to leave earlier.
-Personally I chose to NOT overnight in the mountain huts, but just stop twice for a 50-minute long stop, the maximum allowed with a drink (and be careful, not all mountain huts allow it).
+Don’t expect luxury: you will have a sleeping bag probably in shared spaces and with the constant movement of climbers who stop overnight or decide to leave earlier.
+Personally, I chose to NOT overnight in the mountain huts, but just stop twice for a 50-minute long stop, the maximum allowed with a drink (and be careful, not all mountain huts allow it).

 Temperature and equipment needed